guyleonard/jsPhyloSVG/README.md

 Discussion
 ==========
 The original software was about to release version 2 (https://twitter.com/jsPhyloSVG/status/169180192361811968) back in February 2012.
 However, nothing was released and all communication via their twitter ceased.
-Rod Page and I briefly discussed the idea they might have "sold out" to Elsevier (http://iphylo.blogspot.co.uk/2012/12/elsevier-articles-have-interactive.html#comment-730119264) and a promised (via email) early v2 version never surfaced.
+Rod Page and I briefly discussed the idea they might have "sold out" to Elsevier (http://iphylo.blogspot.co.uk/2012/12/elsevier-articles-have-interactive.html#comment-730119264) and a promised (via email) early v2 draft never surfaced.

 Future
 ======